 MA (Cantab), PhD, DIC, EPA, CPA, RTMA

 Following a spell as a practising engineer, Paul has nearly 30 years’ pedigree as a patent, design and trade mark attorney.
 He has a wealth of experience and knowledge in the mechanical, electrical and software engineering fields, and leverages his expertise at the forefront of developing techniques for procuring patent protection to assist clients in generating, protecting and exploiting intellectual property (IP) portfolios of genuine value.
-Paul is recommended in the 2021 edition of The Legal 500, where he is praised by a source for his ‘consistently high quality’ and ‘commercial’ work.
+Paul is recommended in the 2022 edition of The Legal 500, and has been praised by a source for his ‘consistently high quality’ and ‘commercial’ work (2021).
 Described as ‘an intelligent builder of patent portfolios’, Paul – who ‘expertly balances scientific acumen with a fine-tuned business mind’ – features as a Recommended Individual in the latest IAM Patent 1000 guide.
 He has also been ranked as a ‘Patent Star’ in the latest edition of Managing IP’s IP STARS.

 Paul has a number of major clients across the engineering sector, for whom his significant experience as a practising engineer combined with his legal acumen is an invaluable asset.
 He has achieved significant success for clients in building strong and commercially valuable IP portfolios in the mechanical, electrical and software engineering fields.
 Paul’s professional experience includes a wide technical and commercial spectrum from nuclear physics, advanced materials, fibre optics and semiconductor devices, through automotive engineering, environmental engineering, medical devices, fluid mechanics, acoustics, broadcasting, radar, telecoms, to software and advanced business process inventions including the fast moving and highly competitive fin-tech sector.